alephium/www/src/content/news/the-bsc-alephium-bridge-is-live-on-testnet-a8cddd0a5014/index.md

 ![](image_e4c36ef305.png)

-You can use the <a href="https://x.com/alephium/status/1820199125104906341" >Browser Extension, the desktop wallet or the mobile wallet</a>.
+You can use the [Browser Extension, the desktop wallet or the mobile wallet](https://x.com/alephium/status/1820199125104906341).

 After choosing your connection method, you can see your address below the two chains form.